 - An extensive public domain upgrade at Bartlett Street Shops with new pavement treatment, shade tree planting, upgraded garden beds and seating for enhance walkability and identity of streetscape.

-Thank you to everyone that provided feedback during the initial community consultation run throughout August and September 2020.
+Thank you to everyone that provided feedback during the initial community engagement period run throughout August and September 2020.
 We had strong community participation, with 279 contributions and 1774 page views.
 Of the 279 contributions, 207 were survey responses and 72 were provided via the quick poll tool.
 This feedback helped inform funding prioritisation and determine which inclusions were seen to be most desirable as part of the delivery of this project.